Dr Nils-Christian Bormann

 - Ethnic Cleavages Data (with Lars-Erik Cederman and Manuel Vogt): dataverse.harvard.edu/dataverse/ncb

 - Ethnic Power Relations Data Family, specifically GeoEPR and ACD2EPR (with Manuel Vogt, Seraina Ruegger, Lars-Erik Cederman, Philipp Hunziker, and Luc Girardin): growup.ethz.ch/pfe

 - Population and GDP per capita Data adjusted for border changes (with Philipp Hunziker): available on request

-I am a lecturer in the Department of Politics at the University of Exeter and a HASS Research Fellow associated with the Global Uncertainties theme.
+I am a lecturer in the Department of Politics at the University of Exeter.
+From 2015 to 2017, I held a Humanities and Social Sciences (HASS) Research Fellowship under the Global Uncertainties theme.
+In 2016, I was visiting scholar in the Department of Political Science at the University of Pennsylvania and I continue to be an affiliated faculty member with the Identity and Conflict Lab led by Nicholas Sambanis at Penn.
 Previously, I held a post-doctoral position in the International Conflict Research group at ETH Zurich, where I also earned my PhD in 2014, and my master's degree in Comparative and International Studies (2010).
 As a recipient of the Swiss National Science Foundation's DocMobility Grant, I was a visiting researcher at the University of Pittsburgh's Department of Political Science from January to June 2012 where I studied the effects of post-conflict power-sharing arrangements on domestic conflict diffusion together with Burcu Savun.